ch-andrei/VTAMIQ/README.md

 We then train VTAMIQ on the large KADIS-700k [2] dataset, which contains 700,000 image pairs along with the corresponding scores given by 11 conventional IQMs - this is our baseline model "weakly" pre-trained for IQA.

-The resulting model is then trained on the subjective perceptual preference data from the PieAPP [3] dataset using the pairwise training framework proposed by the same authors.

 VTAMIQ is then fine-tuned on other IQA datasets and the performance is assessed.